Chi-ChunL/StudyStreak/README.md

 The leaderboard loads from the StudyStreak server and has Today, This week, and All time views.

-Rows show study minutes and current streak days, so users can see both effort and consistency.
+Rows show study minutes and current streak days.

 ### Achievements